.

 What are modal auxiliaries?
 Modal auxiliary verbs usually express either a "mode" such as the conditional or some meaning, for example, "can" shows the capacity to be able to do something.
 Modal auxiliaries are "defective" verbs in that they do not always have forms for past, present or participles and they have no infinitive form.
 They are followed by the infinitive of the verb without "to" (except for "ought to").

-Another important rule to remember is that modals do not use the auxiliary do/does/did in interrogative or negative forms.
+Another important rule to remember is that modals do not use the auxiliaries do/does/did in interrogative or negative forms.
 Instead, there is inversion with the subject of the sentence:

 Some modal auxiliary verbs have a past tense (eg. the past of "can" is "could") or a conditional form (the conditional of "can" is "could").
 Due to the restrictions of use across the range of tenses and aspects, modals sometimes require the "help" of other verbs that substitute the modal so that tense and aspect can be properly expressed.